Business Model Breakdown

 Why It Works (Competitive Advantages)

-- ✔Differentiated process technologies for mature nodes
+- ✔Differentiated mature process technologies crucial for specific high-growth end-markets.

-Economic Moat: Narrow (Switching Costs, Intangible Assets/IP, Efficient Scale, Cost Advantages)
+Economic Moat: Narrow (Switching Costs, Intangible Assets/IP, Efficient Scale)

 What Our Analysis Says

-DVR Score as of April 29, 2026
+DVR Score as of May 13, 2026